kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 These modules are written within the framework of original [PythTB](https://www.physics.rutgers.edu/pythtb/).

-The analytical framework underlying our implementation of the nested Wilson loop is detailed in Ref.
+The analytical framework underlying our implementation of the nested Wilson loop is detailed in Refs.
 [1,3], and the underlying physical principles of spin-resolved topology are detailed in Ref.
 [3].
 Our nested Wilson loop module (nestedWilsonLib) can be used to compute both the Wilson loop (Berry phase or Wannier charge center) and the nested Wilson loop spectrum for a given tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/).
 Combining the two modules (nestedWilsonLib and spin_resolved_analysis), one can compute the spin-resolved Wilson loop and the nested spin-resolved Wilson loop spectrum for a given [PythTB](https://www.physics.rutgers.edu/pythtb/) tight-binding model with a spin degree of freedom, as detailed in Ref.
 [3].

 ## Installation